-Animal testing: Ensuring the highest standards of animal welfare
+Ensuring the highest standards of care in animal testing

-We appreciate and take seriously public concern about the use of animals in science, and are committed to:
+We appreciate and take seriously public concern about the use of animals in medical research.
+We thus are committed to:

-- Only use animal experiments where required to by law, or where no scientifically-acceptable alternative is available
+- using only animal experiments where required to by law or where no scientifically-acceptable alternative is available

-- Ensure all tests on animals are carried out responsibly
+- ensuring that all tests on animals are carried out responsibly

-- Reduce – Improve existing methods so that fewer laboratory animals are required in an experiment
+- Reduce – Improve existing methods so that fewer laboratory animals are required.

 - Refine – Improve existing methods so that animals experience as little discomfort and distress as possible.